SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/follow-ups.md

 | Own time and resource reserved | &#10003; | | As above plus need room or equipment |
 | Meeting with multiple participants | &#10003; | &#10003; | A meeting, commonly also with a resource or location |

-## <a id="task" />Task (to-do)
+## <a id="task" />To-do (task)

-A *task* is a follow-up without a start time.
+A *to-do* is a follow-up without a start time.
 It usually does not have a duration either, but it always has a **deadline**.
-Tasks are typically used for things you have to remember to do by a certain time.
+To-dos are typically used for things you have to remember to do by a certain time.

-By default, you will find tasks in the diary todo list, where they can be checked off when completed.
-If you specify a start and end time for a task, it is entered in the diary at the given day and time.
+By default, you will find to-dos in the diary todo list, where they can be checked off when completed.
+If you specify a start and end time for a to-do, it is entered in the diary at the given day and time.

-## <a id="call" />Phone call (follow-up)
+## <a id="call" />Follow-up (phone call)

 A *call* is a follow-up representing a very specific action - the phone call.
 For example, you want to enter an outgoing phone call.

-It is also kinda a hybrid between an appointment and a task:
+It is also kinda a hybrid between an meeting and a to-do:

-* When you initially plan a call, it lives in the todo list with a deadline much like a task.
+* When you initially plan a call, it lives in the todo list with a deadline much like a to-do.
-* When you make the call, it gets fixed in time and now resembles an appointment.
+* When you make the call, it gets fixed in time and now resembles an meeting.
   * The start time becomes the current time and today's date.
   * The default duration is 15 minutes.

 ## Default duration

-The default duration is 1 hour for an appointment and 15 minutes for a call.
+The default duration is 1 hour for a meeting and 15 minutes for a call.
 To change the default value:

 1. Go to ![icon][img14] **Personal settings** and select **Preferences**.
 1. Select **Default values**.